About The Experience

 Many Aboriginal people and language groups are represented from diverse backgrounds from all corners of Australia and we believe it will gain a reputation as being a celebration of reconciliation: a fusion of many cultures sharing in the beauty of our culture and country.
 The program features renowned artists, high quality emerging performers and grassroots experiences with local Traditional Owners.
 The Karijini Experience offers a mostly free program with a range of ticketed experiences.

-The Karijini Experience was established in 2013 with the inaugural Karijini Dinner Experience hosted by the Pilbara Inland Chamber of Commerce (PICCI).
-In the following three years it grew from a culinary event under the stars attended by 75 people to a thriving, annually recurring multi-arts event with a focus on celebrating local Indigenous culture.
+In the subsequent years it has grown from a culinary event under the stars attended by 75 people to a thriving annual multi arts and cultural event with a focus on celebrating local Aboriginal culture.

 Vision & Purpose